 At Which Disney Resort Should You Stay?

 When you plan a trip to Walt Disney World there are a few factors to consider regarding your resort choice.
 Are you looking to get away from it all? ( Choose a Moderate or Deluxe Resort).
 Or want to be in the center of the action? ( Choose a Value Resort).
 Do you need a shorter bus ride to certain parks?
 Or would you rather be within walking distance?
-What about cost?
+What about the cost?
+What about distance?
+Maybe choosing a Disney Resort within Walking Distance of the Parks is your best bet.

 Disney Resort Prices and Levels